JohnOberhauser/Varda-Theme/README.md

 # Varda-Theme
-A theme for various programs, largly surrounding my hyprland setup
+Dot files and a theme for various programs, surrounding my hyprland setup.
+Some programs will have files missing related to color scheme.
+The missing files are located in `./setup/themes`.
+I use a script to easily swap out themes.
+The script is `./setup/scripts/setTheme.sh`

+## Varda

 ### Desktop